 This helium balloon was used for a few days in 94 by my boss, Stefania Argentini, to check the results of the Sodar.
 The wind was often so violent that it was just plain impossible to launch it (or to retrieve it, we lost one !).

 Those radiosondes are used to determine the wind speed and direction at higher altitude, as well as the altitude of the 500hPa isobaric layer.
-The probe attached under the balloon sends its data and GPS position to a ground station by radio.
-This is part of a worldwide effort by national meteo services, results are integrated in computer models used for daily weather forecast.
+The probe attached under the latex balloon sends its data and GPS position to a ground station by radio while the balloon goes up.
+At some point it pops, fall down to earth and is lost.
+Similar balloons are launched all over the world at the same time twice a day as part of a worldwide effort by national weather forecasting services; results are then transmitted and integrated in computer models used for your daily weather forecast.

 Right: VHF radar at the rocket launch building.